German Rail Pass: flat-rate travel for Germany

 Questions and answers about the German Rail Pass

-The German Rail Pass is available only to travellers who are resident outside of Europe, Turkey and Russia.
+The German Rail Pass is available to travellers who are resident outside of Germany.

 Within Germany: you can take as many journeys as you want on Deutsche Bahn trains.